SaintAngeLs/solvd_nodejs_course/README.md

 npm run dev
 # or  (the project was not deployed with the yarn pm :( )
 yarn dev
-# or (the project was not deployed with the yarn pm)
+# To run the development tests
-pnpm dev
+npx jest

 ```